talesbarreto/pull_request_coverage/README.md

 By default, `pull_request_coverage` looks for the `./pull_request_coverage.yaml` file to load its settings.
 You can override this by using the `config-file` argument.

-Both methods support the same settings, and if a setting is provided through both CLI arguments and the YAML file, the value from the CLI arguments will take precedence.
+Both methods support the same settings, and if a setting is provided in both the CLI arguments and the YAML file, the value from the CLI arguments takes precedence.

 #### Examples
 ##### CLI args